mich282q/BioLaer/README.md

 It's an app to help students who studies biology. :)

-We are making it for EASJ Slagelse Miaranne Skov
+We are making it for EASJ Slagelse Marianne Skov